misiekii123/MazeGame/README.md

 Game made in unity

-Tou can play it on http://pythoninietylko.ct8.pl/MazeGame/index.html
+You can play it on http://pythoninietylko.ct8.pl/MazeGame/index.html

 We are working on desktop version